lig/lig/README.md

 ### 🏗️🚢🏃

+- 🌱 I’m learning Rust and I love it.
 - 🔭 I've been using my spare time lately to build [Wok](https://github.com/lig/wok) -- a tool to control several git repositories as a single project.
 - 💬 Follow me on twitter: [lig1](https://twitter.com/lig1).
 - 📫 Message me on Keybase: [lig](https://keybase.io/lig).